SURIAPRAKASH1/mcp-python/README.md

 #### [tools]:

 - Tools are just a **Executable functions** nothing more.
 So when a LLM's want to use some tool it will give name of that tool and arguments.
 MCP [client] will take that info about tool to [server], server executes that tool(functions) responded with result, client then give that response to LLM's, now LLM's can continue with it's process.
-So that means LLM's can't execute any functions by it's OWN it's up to us.
+So that means LLM's can't execute any functions by it's OWN it's up to us to take care tool (function) execution.